Table of Contents

 What Is a SATA Hard Drive (Definition)

 SATA is the connection between a hard drive and a processor used to transfer data between the two.
-In personal computers, notebooks, workstations, and sometimes even video game systems, these components are able as sequential ATAs.
+In personal computers, notebooks, workstations, and sometimes even video game systems, these components are sequential ATAs.
 SATA drives are found in the PlayStation 3 and 4 and Xbox 360 and One, thanks to both Microsoft and Sony.

 SATA devices come in various sizes, depending on their primary use.
 There are two types of SATA drives desktops and laptops.
 3.5-inch hard drives are often referred to as such.
 Laptop SATA drives are available in a smaller form factor than desktop SATA drives.